 This course can have a recognition of 6 ECTs for FCUL PhD students enrolling in it as part of their first doctoral year.
-For students only requiring 5 ECTs recognized in their specific PhD programmes the last 6 hours of the course are not mandatory and the certificate will be on 'Topics in Measuring Biodiversity'.
+These students need to deliver two reports after the course.
+For students only requiring 5 ECTs recognized in their specific PhD programmes the last 3.5 hours of the course are not mandatory, they need to deliver only the main report and the certificate will be on 'Topics in Measuring Biodiversity'.
+Such report(s) are also advised for other students requesting creditation of the course in their institutions.